-The Ocular Response Analyzer (ORA) is the only instrument in the world capable of measuring Corneal Hysteresis (CH); an indication of the biomechanical properties of the cornea.
+The Ocular Response Analyzer (ORA) is the only instrument capable of measuring Corneal Hysteresis (CH); an indication of the biomechanical properties of the cornea.
 This information is different from thickness or topography, which are geometrical attributes of the cornea.
-CH represents a tissue property, which provides more comprehensive information about ocular biomechanics.
-There are over 225 publications about ORA in the peer-reviewed literature
+Corneal Hysteresis represents a tissue property, which provides more comprehensive information about ocular biomechanics.
+There are over 400 publications about Ocular Response Analyzer in the peer-reviewed literature

 Clinical Applications of the Ocular Response Analyzer:

 The Ocular Hypertension Treatment Study (OHTS), and similar studies, have brought to light the relevance of corneal thickness in glaucoma.
 Numerous studies utilizing the Ocular Response Analyzer have confirmed the importance of the cornea in glaucoma decision making, demonstrating that the Corneal Hysteresis (CH) measurement is of even greater significance than CCT.
 Studies have proven that low CH is independently associated with glaucoma progression.
 As such, the CH measurement gives clinicians a new tool to help identify risk of glaucoma progression and to determine which patients may need to be treated more aggressively.
 The CH measurement has also been shown to be predictive of IOP response to medical therapy, making the CH measurement valuable in setting treatment goals and expectations.